swri-robotics-gbp/mapviz-release/README.md

 **Parameters**
  * Topic: The path topic

+### Point Click Publisher

+Publishes a [geometry_msgs::PointStamped](http://docs.ros.org/api/geometry_msgs/html/msg/PointStamped.html) message every time a user clicks on the map frame that corresponds to the clicked location.

+**Parameters**
+ * Topic: The topic to publish the point to
+ * Frame: The target frame to transform the point to before publishing it

 ### Robot Image

 Projects an image loaded from file into the scene to represent the robot platform.